Koenkk/zigbee2mqtt.io/docs/devices/HLQDQ01LM.md

 ---
-title: "Xiaomi HLQDQ01LM control via MQTT"
+title: "Aqara HLQDQ01LM control via MQTT"
-description: "Integrate your Xiaomi HLQDQ01LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Aqara HLQDQ01LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2020-08-11T22:17:44Z
 pageClass: device-page
 ---